 This is absolutely a pro for FastComet.
 There are not a lot of name-brand hosts (others include SiteGround) that maintain this many datacenters.
 If you are in Africa, Asia, or Australia – this setup can be especially useful.

 However, I am also very curious as to why they have so many, so close together.
 Data centers really only matter on the continent-scale.
 Having 3 centers east of the Rockies in the US is not the huge benefit that they want it to be.
-And also, their headquarters is nowhere near any of their datacenters.
+And also, their headquarters are nowhere near any of their datacenters.

 On the face of it, none of this matters – in fact, it’s a plus.
 They have fine performance, and everything else is a bonus.
 But between the price structure, inconsistent TTFB, large number of data centers – I do have concerns about whether their current structure will last for the long-haul.
 The hosting industry has ruthless tradeoffs and fairly thin margins unless you have lots of value-add.